HHassig/cash-register/README.md

 ## Learning

 * Address <a href="#limitations">limitations</a>
+* Would love to optimize the function that condenses baskets
+* Rails services keep the app clean and easily readable, very fun to experiment with and utilize
-* Keep Javascript and Rails better organized along the way
+* Keep Javascript organized along the way
   * At timesitems_index_controller.js was a mess of variables and flow that is unreadable to others
   * Simpler code, better comments, consistent names (and less variables)
+  * Refactoring for JavaScript is next on my learning list
+    * Finding the equivalent of Rails service functions, for example
 * Practice makes perfect
 * This was my first introduction to TDD and first time seriously using rspec
+  * Next time I will start testing earlier, better, and more often, saving later headaches
   * I think I did a good job given the constraints and definitely want to utilize this practice going forward
-  * Measure twice, cut once!
+  * **Measure twice, cut once!**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>